-In 2016–2017 the council will host a conference in the fall on the Cold War, workshops, and public events focusing on the history, literature, politics, and music of the Iberian Peninsula and Latin America.
-It will also inaugurate a Yale Cuba Initiative, which will include speakers, a seminar, and opportunities for undergraduate travel to Cuba.
+In 2017–2018 the council will host the 2017 Latino and Iberian Film Festival at Yale (liffy.yale.edu).
+It will also build upon the recently inaugurated Yale Cuba Initiative, which will be comprised of a speakers series, a seminar, and opportunities for undergraduate students to travel to Cuba.
 Most CLAIS events are open to the public.

 Council on Middle East Studies